vnguyendon/gw-config-apis/data/bot/readme3.md

      }
      ]

 The first command contains the `Type`: `node` - this means it will be followed by something.
-The second command contains the `Type`: `leaf` - it means the sequence will end here if the user selects this choice.
+The second command contains the `Type`: `leaf` - it means the sequence will not have a another user input.
+We can still however react to the user's previous choice.

 ## 4. Reacting to the user's choice